-This page contains the official guidelines for .ευ (.eu in Greek), due to be launched on 14 November 2019 (exact time to be confirmed).
+This page contains the official guidelines for .ευ (.eu in Greek) which was launched on 14 November 2019 at 9 AM (CET).
 The information on this page is only available in English.

 Accredited registrars or registrars currently undergoing accreditation for the .eu extension are accredited for the .ευ extension by default.
 No additional pre-payment is required.

 All policies, procedures and features currently available for .eu (such as transfers, bulk transfers, multiyear, DNSSEC, registry lock, etc.) also apply to .ευ.
 The current WHOIS Policy, and Terms & Conditions apply to domain names registered under .ευ.
 The Alternative Dispute Resolution is also available for .ευ.

 The script of the second level domain name must match the script of the TLD extension (.eu, .ею, .ευ).
 For example, registering the domain ‘abc’ will result in abc.eu (with the Latin TLD extension).
 If the domain name being registered is in Greek script, the script at the top-level will be .ευ.
 A registrar wishing to register an exclusively numeric domain name – possibly including hyphens – should specify the TLD extension.
 In the event that an extension is not specified, the .eu (Latin string) extension will be allocated by default.

 All existing and newly registered domain names in the Latin, Cyrillic and Greek script follow the IDNA 2008 protocol and the EURid homoglyph bundling rules, taking the full domain name including the extension into account.
 As domain names under the Greek extension might be confusingly similar with domain names under the .eu in Latin, they will be subject to the homoglyph bundle rules.